Privacy Notice

 8. Automated decision-making

-B. Your rights in relation to the processing of your data
+B. Your rights in relation to the processing of your personal data

-- Right of access (Art.
-15 GDPR): You have the right to ask for access to the data stored about you.
-This information concerns, among other things, the categories of data processed, the purposes for which the data is processed, the source of the data, if not collected directly from you, and, if applicable, the recipients to whom your data has been transmitted.
+Right of access (Art.
+15 GDPR): You have the right to ask for access to the personal data stored about you.
+This information concerns, among other things, the categories of personal data processed, the purposes for which the personal data is processed, the source of the personal data, if not collected directly from you, and, if applicable, the recipients to whom your personal data has been transmitted.
 You can also obtain a copy of your data.

 C. Changes to this Privacy Notice

 Companjon may change or update this Privacy Notice from time to time.
-You strongly advise you to check this Privacy Notice on a period basis.
+We advise you to check this Privacy Notice on a periodic basis.